THE CEREMONIAL REGALIA OF THE

 chief of the order to their arms.

-The Meaning of The Teutonic Cross
+The Meaning of the Teutonic Cross

 The Teutonic Cross, is comprised of four Tau